SwiftGGTeam/the-swift-programming-language-in-chinese/GuidedTour/GuidedTour.rst

 A property declaration is the same as a constant or variable declaration, except that it is in the context of a class.
-Likewise, method and function declarations are the same.
+Likewise, method and function declarations are written the same way.

 .. testcode::